thomasclarke1969/documentation/atlas/android/setup-atlas.md

 # Atlas Overview
 Atlas is a lightweight, flexible set of user interface components designed to enable developers to quickly and easily integrate native communications experiences into their applications.
-It was designed and built from the ground up to integrate with LayerKit, the native iOS SDK for accessing the Layer communications platform.
-LayerKit provides developers with a simple, object oriented interface to the rich messaging capabilities provided by the Layer platform.
+It was designed and built from the ground up to integrate with the Layer SDK.
+The Layer SDK provides developers with a simple, object oriented interface to the rich messaging capabilities provided by the Layer platform.
 Atlas, in turn, provides ready-made UI components that expose these capabilities directly to users.

 ## Installation